Jonathan Edwards College: Expansion and renovation

 Though the basic architectural program of the college has remained unchanged since its opening, JE has undergone several significant renovations.
 In 1965, the annexation of Weir Hall allowed for the construction of the Robert Taft Library, faculty offices, and college seminar rooms, expanding the limited library space available in the original college.

 In 2007, as part of a twelve-year program to renovate all of Yale's residential colleges, Newman Architects led a major, yearlong renovation of JE.
 The renovation aimed to improve connectivity and accessibility, upgrade building systems, and restore and enhance building facilities.
 Most residential suites were reconfigured, administrative offices were consolidated, and the college was retrofitted with elevators and lower-level staircases.
 Residences for upperclassmen and graduate affiliates were added to Weir Hall, completing JE's multi-decade annexation of the building.
 After several months of delays due to the complexity of the renovation, the college was rededicated in December 2008 in a ceremony commemorating the seventy-fifth anniversary of the residential college system.

 Facilities

-The freshman class lives in Farnam Hall on the Old Campus, and approximately half of the junior class lives in McClellan Hall.
+The freshman class lives in Bingham Hall on the Old Campus, and approximately half of the junior class lives in McClellan Hall.
 Due to the small size of the college and the proximity of McClellan, more upperclassmen live in annex housing than any other college (this isn't a good thing).

 The Great Hall, the Rogers-designed dining hall in JE, is in the style of an Elizabethan banquet hall, with a high timber truss ceiling and oak-paneled walls.
 The style is unique among the residential colleges, but akin to that of the University Commons.
-Unlike the Commons, which is the largest dining venue on campus, the Great Hall was designed to be one of the smallest dining halls at Yale.
+Unlike Commons, which is the largest dining venue on campus, the Great Hall was designed to be one of the smallest dining halls at Yale.
 On the upper walls are portraits of former heads, usually commissioned at the end of their tenure.